mnvr/music-making-machines/modules/README.md

 CV Mix also works with audio, despite its name.
 Or does it?

-If we patch an audio mix through it, and through a combination of 8vert and Mix, we seem to get the same result (the offset in the example is just to show that there really are two signals; without the offset they <i>seem</i> to align exactly).
+If we patch an audio mix through it, and through a combination of 8vert and Mix, we seem to get the same result (the _OFST1_ on the scope in the example is just to show that there really are two signals; without the offset they align perfectly).

 ![The same signals, mixed via a combination of 8vert and Mix, and also via CV Mix](i/cv-mix-5.png)

-Let us see if we can spot a difference in the source.
+Let us see if we can spot a difference in the code.
 This is [Mix](https://github.com/VCVRack/Fundamental/blob/d1c9f6f1fe7e2f2f1fa85cf2da3ac798b86ed2de/src/CVMix.cpp#L47-L59):

 ```c++